gcastillo-ucsd/kloudspeaker/Command-line-interface.md

 Performs file copy, differs from command `upload` so that file is added in the background without triggering events or action handlers.

 Requires attributes `src` for local file to be uploaded and `target` for Kloudspeaker location where file is uploaded

+## Custom commands

+Plugins can register own commands like this:

+	class MyPlugin extends PluginBase {
+		public function setup() {
+			$this->env->commands()->register("my-command", $this);
+		}
+	}

+In register call:
+* First parameter is command name, use unique names that don't collide (prefix with plugin name etc)
+* Second parameter is command handler

+Possible command handler options are:
+* Object reference.
+With this option, it is assumed that the object has function "execute" which will be called.
+* Function name as string.
+With this option, global function with given name is executed.

+In all cases, the execute is called with two parameters:
+1. Command name (string)
+2. Invocation options (array of name/value pairs from the command line)